Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/09-drawing-backwards.md

 3. Work backwards through dependencies, solving them in reverse order.
 4. Validate that each step contributes to the goal before major investment.

-These heuristics ensure that Research connects to product impact, since you start with the product goal.
-They provide systematic progress even when problems seem overwhelming, and they validate each step before you invest heavily.
+This heuristic ensures that Research connects to product impact, since you start with the product goal.
+It provides systematic progress even when problems seem overwhelming, and makes you validate each step before you invest heavily.

 **Integration with other tools:**
 - Use with Research Tree ([chapter 4](#the-research-tree)) to map backwards dependencies.